GordoManatee/Ecosystem-Simulator/README.md

 # Ecosystem Simulator (Predator-Prey)

+## Context
+An Ecosystem Simulator models the interactions between organisms, specifically focusing on the dynamics between predators and prey.
+In this context, the simulator uses the Lotka-Volterra model to represent how these populations affect each other over time based on factors like birth rates and predation.

+Creating an ecosystem simulator serves several purposes.
+It's a valuable educational tool that helps students and researchers visualize ecological principles and understand the balance within ecosystems.
+The simulation can also inform biodiversity studies, conservation efforts, and wildlife management policies by predicting the effects of changes in species populations.
+Additionally, it allows researchers to explore the potential impacts of climate change on ecosystem dynamics.
+Overall, the simulator illustrates the interconnectedness of species and emphasizes the delicate balance that sustains biodiversity.

 ## Description
 This project is a C++ simulation designed to model the interactions between predator and prey populations in a closed ecosystem.
 The simulation leverages object-oriented programming principles to create classes that represent each population and applies the **Lotka-Volterra model** to calculate the changes over time.
 This project provides a simple console-based simulation where users can observe population changes based on adjustable parameters for birth, death, and predation rates.